suralc/pvra/README.md

+____If you are looking for a battle-tested library with a cleaner architecture and more functionality you should head over to [llaville/php-compat-info](https://github.com/llaville/php-compat-info).____

 # Php Version Requirement Analyser

 This repository contains a library and a console application to validate your php files' version requirements.